-The Impact of Social Media on Your Criminal Case
+The Impact of Social Media on Criminal Cases

 In today's digital age, social media plays a major role in our daily lives.
 We use it to connect with friends and family, share our thoughts and opinions, and document our experiences.
 However, the very same technology that brings us closer together can also have a negative impact on criminal cases.